-Small dog breeds, including dachshunds, are more susceptible to this disease because of their short stature and long spine.
+All Dachshund owners should be aware of the debilitating disease called IVDD.
+Smaller dog breeds, like the Dachshund, are more susceptible to this disease because of their short stature and extra-long spine.

-Intervertebral disc disease, also known as IVDD or slipped disc disease, is an inherited condition of the spine that affects about 25 percent of all Dachshunds.
+Intervertebral disc disease, also known as IVDD or slipped disc disease, is a condition of the spine that affects about 25 percent of all Dachshunds.

-As the disks degenerate, they calcify and lose their shock-absorbing ability.
-The disks will then become more susceptible to compression damage, even from normal activities.
-If a forceful movement occurs, these disks can rupture.
+The discs will then become more susceptible to compression damage.
+If a forceful movement occurs, the discs can rupture.

 What Causes IVDD?

-When the nerves of the dog’s spinal cord are compacted, they are not able to transmit their signals to the legs, bladder, etc.
+When the nerves of the spinal cord are compacted, they are not able to deliver their signals to the legs, bladder, etc.

 Reduce High Impact Activities

-Walking with a Collar or Harness
+Walking with a Harness

 1. Prevent Obesity